-As a gay man and member of the LGBTQIA+ community, I intimately relate to the experiences of sexual minorities.
-My therapeutic approach moves beyond “acceptance” and rather adopts a queer-affirming orientation with an emphasis on reducing disparities among queer folx.
-In therapy, I view sexual and gender diverse identities as a normal variation of human experience while helping clients dismantle their struggles with heterosexism and/or trans negativity.
-I have experience in working with minority stress and marginalization, balancing coming out and staying in, managing challenges with queer relationships and family, grappling with religious/spiritual abuse, supporting gender-affirming transitions, navigating intersectional experiences, and adjusting to or dealing with a HIV diagnosis.
+As a gay man and member of the LGBTQIA+ community, I intimately relate to the experiences of queer people.
+My approach to therapy includes moving beyond “acceptance” and rather involves a queer-affirming orientation.
+In therapy, I help you uproot your beliefs about heteropatriarchy, cis normativity, and trans/queer negativity.
+I am experienced in assisting clients in the process of coming out and/or staying in, managing challenges that come up when blending their queer relationship with their family of origin, grappling with religious/spiritual abuse, attaining gender-affirming transitions, navigating intersecting identities and experiences, and adjusting to or dealing with an HIV diagnosis.

 Developmental Trauma & Relationships

 Many of us have experienced adverse forms of childhood trauma in which we were exposed to variations of unsafe, unpredictable, inaccessible, and/or unloving caregivers.
-As a result, we develop internal working models or attachments styles that impact the way we interact with our partners, kinships, friendships, coworkers, and others.
-The goal of therapy is to help clients increase their awareness of and identify their attachment style based on interpersonal interactions with the therapist.
-To facilitate this with clients, I often assist them with becoming aware of moment-by-moment emotional states/interactions, experiencing and feeling them within the body, and then shifting towards a more secure attachment.
+As a result, we develop internal working models (or what therapists call attachment styles).
+These internal working models impact the way we interact with our partners, family, friendships, coworkers, and others.
+The goal of therapy is to help you understand how your interpersonal patterns match up with specific attachment styles and orient you toward behaviors that allow you to feel more connected and supported in your relationships with others.

 Additional Areas of Interest/Clinical Experience:

-- ADHD Evaluations, Therapeutic Assessments, & Career Exploration
+- Assessment/Testing (ADHD Evaluations, Psychodiagnostic Assessments, & Career Exploration)